 Is there a Doctor Who Christmas special in 2020?

-Chris Chibnall has confirmed that a festive special called Revolution of the Daleks is coming either in late 2020 or early 2021, though at the moment the scheduling hasn’t been finalised.
+Exactly when the episode will air remains something of a mystery, however.
+Chris Chibnall previously confirmed that Revolution of the Daleks is coming either in late 2020 or early 2021, though at the moment the scheduling apparently hasn’t been finalised.

 “I don’t know when they’re going to put it on yet, otherwise we’d tell you!” he said.